mikolalysenko/binary-search-bounds/README.md

 * `y` will always be the second argument passed to `cmp`, so you can ignore it if you are just binary searching on a predicate
 * Assumes the array is sorted as would be the case if you called `Array.sort(cmp)` on it
 * If no comparison is passed, assume array is sorted in ascending order (note this is different than the semantics of Array.sort() which converts all entries to strings if you don't pass an argument)
-* `lo` gives a lower bound on the array index to search
+* `lo` gives a lower bound on the array index to search.
+If not specified defaults to 0.
-* `hi` gives an upper bound on the array index to search
+* `hi` gives an upper bound on the array index to search.
+If not specified defaults to `array.length-1`
-* Bouth bounds are inclusive
+* Bouth bounds are inclusive.
 * `bounds.le` and `bounds.lt` will return `lo - 1` if no element is found satisfying the predicate
 * `bounds.ge` and `bounds.gt` will return `hi + 1` if no element is found satisfying the predicate
 * `bounds.eq` will return the first found item with the given index.
-It can be a little faster than the other methods if you just want to find some random match.
+It can be a little faster than the other methods if you just want to find some random match and do not care where it is.

 ## Credits
 (c) 2013 Mikola Lysenko.
 MIT License